Results Monitoring Database

 People with New/Improved Access to Infrastructure

-PIDG reports the predicted and actual number of additional people expected to have access to infrastructure as a result of the projects supported by the PIDG Companies 'Facilities').
-This is reported in the ‘Additional People with Access to Infrastructure’ field.
+PIDG reports the predicted number of additional people expected to have access to infrastructure because of the projects supported by the PIDG Companies 'Facilities').
+This is reported in the ‘People with Access to New Infrastructure’ field.

-In the absence of easily quantifiable data, the PIDG RMS relies on widely accepted conversion methodologies to estimate these outcomes.
+In the absence of easily quantifiable data, the PIDG IMD relies on widely accepted conversion methodologies to estimate these outcomes.
 Where no creditable conversion methodology exists, PIDG conservatively assigns a zero (0) value to these indicators.

 As PIDG is committed to gender disaggregated reporting, in the absence of project specific information PIDG has developed a gender disaggregation tool to disaggregate access to infrastructure reporting as accurately as possible.
 The disaggregated access to infrastructure reporting is captured in the ‘… - Female’ and ‘… - Male’ fields.